 Although POTUS nodded in the direction of “the enduring strength of our Constitution” and quoted lines from the God-given Declaration of Independence, and with a cynical reference to “American exceptionalism,” the statism of Citizen Obama’s second inaugural brought us closer to the French Revolution, with its Jacobin emphasis on equality of condition, than to the American Revolution that promised a meritocracy grounded in equality of opportunity.
 (Recall that France, unlike England, always had a strong central state; recently France voted in a Socialist government that has levied a 75% income tax on the rich.)

-What struck me about today’s awesome inauguration speech was its frank partisanship, indeed, its appeal to class warfare, but not only did Citizen Obama appeal solely to his Democratic constituency, he defined “the Nation” in terms that can only be described as anti-pluralist and either socialist or proto-fascist (see http://clarespark.com/2013/01/20/an-awesome-inauguration/, also http://clarespark.com/2012/09/05/proto-fascism-and-the-democrat-peoples-community/).
+What struck me about today’s awesome inauguration speech was its frank partisanship, indeed, its appeal to class warfare, but not only did Citizen Obama appeal solely to his Democratic constituency, he defined “the Nation” in terms that can only be described as anti-pluralist and either socialist or proto-fascist (see https://clarespark.com/2013/01/20/an-awesome-inauguration/, also https://clarespark.com/2012/09/05/proto-fascism-and-the-democrat-peoples-community/).
 If Citizen Obama has his way, political pluralism will give way to one party dictatorship, perhaps to rule by executive decree.
 (See the juridical thought of Carl Schmitt, who made the transition from social democracy theorist to Nazi without difficulty.)

 But we must not push the analogy to the French Revolution too far.
 For the French Revolution came to signify war and Napoleon’s bourgeoisification of Europe.
 Echoing (?) the infamous appeaser Neville Chamberlain, Obama stands for “peace in our time.”
 In other words, he is boiler plate anti-imperialist and antiwar, except for the class war necessarily waged on behalf of “the rising middle class,” his new name for what used to be called “the working class”.
 Even progressives used to know a petit-bourgeois radical (Obama) when they saw one, but today’s progressives have abandoned accurate nomenclature for populist, triumphalist politics.
 “Off with their [Federalist] heads.”

 Many of the pundits on Fox News recognized the speech for what it was (a socialist screed), while a few seemed to expect a call for a middle ground, that no man’s land where erstwhile progressives feel comfortable in making compromises for the sake of ‘social cohesion’ and ‘political stability’.
 These are the buzz words of ‘moderate’ conservatism, the “Democratic” inheritors of the New Deal and Wilsonian “internationalism.”